ucsd-ccbb/qiimp/docs/index.rst

 Study Description
 ------------------------

 This section should be opened automatically.
 If you have closed it, select “Study Description” to fill out this section.
-In this section of the metadata wizard, you describe your study and where the samples were collected.
+In this section of the interface, you describe your study and where the samples were collected.

 .. figure::  images/studydescription.png
    :align:   center